 - The foam in the top layer is made without heat-trapping chemicals.
-That makes for a temperature neutral sleeping surface.
+This makes for a temperature-neutral sleeping surface.

 - The mattress relieves pressure very well.
-It is a very good choice for side sleepers.
-Heavy sleepers can get a great experience from their new signature model as well.
+This makes it a very good choice for side sleepers, because it should relieve pressure on the shoulders, hips, and knees.
+Heavier-weight sleepers can get a great experience from their new signature model as well.